 The American whiskey landscape is elite and old.
 This comes down to the simple fact that making good whiskey requires large amounts of initial capital and the ability to keep pouring money into the venture.
 This has led to many next-gen distillers relying almost exclusively on buying stocks of whiskey from other older makers and passing it off as their own.

 Newer distillers leaning on the work of other whiskey makers means less innovation, less craft, and more stagnation in an already slow-moving industry.
 There are however some new American whiskey brands trying to change this perception, pushing for a more creative and diverse whiskey shelf.
-And if you want to up your whiskey connoisseur game, check out the top whiskey subscriptions to push your tastings to the next level.

 Here are 6 great American whiskies, both old and new, that push the flavor fold and deliver a delicious glass.